JohnMaroe/TodoApp/README.md

 # Complete Todo App

-I love todo apps, they are so useful, quick to add a task and helps tons with productivity. (and memory) But I always felt incomplete using other's todo apps, which is why I will be creating my own version and add my own features.
+I love todo apps, they are so useful, quick to add a task and helps tons with productivity. (and memory) But I always felt incomplete using other's todo apps, which is why I'm creating this version and adding features that make me feel more productive and satisfied!

 ### Technologies being used as of now